What is Silver Used for? The History of Silver's Uses

 Ancient Sea Turtle Silver Coin from the Island of Aegina, Greece circa 550-530 BCE:

 The Roman Empire relied heavily on silver coins for conducting trade and paying armies.
-The metal continued to be a favored choice for coinage during the Middle Ages in European countries, which helped to solidify its role in the global monetary system.
+The metal continued to be a favored choice for coinage during the Middle Ages in European countries, which helped solidify its role in the global monetary system.

 The discovery of the Americas brought the silver trade to the forefront and changed the world economy forever.
 This came at a time when the economies of China and India towered over Europe.
-Western nations didn’t have many goods that the east wanted enough to trade for their valuable goods like silk and porcelain.
-A massive influx of silver from the new world finally gave Europe the purchasing power it needed to make global trade with the east worth it for everyone.
+Western nations didn’t have many goods that the East wanted enough to trade for their valuable goods like silk and porcelain.
+A massive influx of silver from the new world finally gave Europe the purchasing power it needed to make global trade with the East worth it for everyone.
 Some historians believe this to be the true birth of a global economy.

 In the 19th and 20th centuries, the invention of photography brought about a new demand for silver, as it played a crucial role in the production of photographic film because of its light-sensitive properties.
 This marked the beginning of silver's widespread use in industrial applications.

-With the advent of modern electronics in the mid-20th century, silver found a new niche because of its exceptional conductivity, resistance to corrosion and low price (compared to gold).
-Its adoption in electrical components, semiconductors and integrated circuits fueled a surge in demand, transforming silver into a vital element in the rapidly expanding electronics industry.
+With the advent of modern electronics in the mid-20th century, silver found a new niche because of its exceptional conductivity, resistance to corrosion, and low price (compared to gold).
+Its adoption in electrical components, semiconductors, and integrated circuits fueled a surge in demand, transforming silver into a vital element in the rapidly expanding electronics industry.

 What Influences the Price of Silver?